DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 <br/><br/>
 The View shows
-1. The Booking's PNR
+1. The Booking's 6-character PNR (Passenger Name Record)
-2. The date the booking was created
+2. The date the Booking was created
-3. The Flight(s) selected for the booking
+3. The flight(s) selected for the Booking

-Then the Passengers' details are shown as follows :-
+Then the Passengers' Details are shown as follows :-
 1. The name of each passenger followed by their status
-2.  * The status is of the form HK**<number>** - each adult and child passenger would be given their own number
+2.  * The status is of the form HK *\<number\>* - each adult and child passenger would be given their own number
     * Whilst an infant, will have the same status/number of the adult that the infant is assigned to
 3. Date of Birth of a Child or Infant Passenger
-4. Adult's passenger's Contact Details
+4. Adult's Passenger's Contact Details
 5. Passenger's Wheelchair Details
 6. Passenger's Allocated Seat Number (An Infant sits on a passenger's laps i.e. Infants are not allocated seats)
 7. Purchased Baggage Allowance
-8. Any particular Remarks attached to the booking
+8. Any particular Remarks attached to the Booking

 Then the user has an option to *Edit* or *Delete* the Booking